nocomplexity/SecurityArchitecture/07-principles.rst

 #.
 Stakeholders/Users do not have to fight to get something onto a
    requirements list.

 #.
-Thinking about what will be required later, affects what is asked for
+Thinking about what is required later affects a good focus on what is needed
    now.

 #.
 The designers seeing the future trend can produce solutions that can